joe-shenouda/Interactive-Desktop-Environment/README.md

 2. Open the `index.html` file in any web browser to start using the Cyber-Consult Desktop.

 ## Demo
+Check out the live demo of this project [here](https://joe-shenouda.github.io/Interactive-Desktop-Environment/).

 ## Contributing
 If you wish to contribute to this project, please fork the repository and submit a pull request with your proposed changes.